 Former senior general secondary education (HAVO) or pre-university education (VWO) diploma based on subject combinations.
-These diplomas in order to facilitate international comparison.
-See also: credits.
+These diplomas were issued before the HAVO and VWO profiles were introduced (from 1998).
 ECTS European Credit Transfer System.
-The system that is used to express credits students have successfully completed the educational components of a study programme or the foundation-year phase.
+The system that is used to express credits

+EVC (RPL) Erkenning van eerder Verworven Competenties (Recognition of Prior students have successfully completed the educational components of a study programme or the foundation-year phase.
 The final examination may also include a supplementary assessment conducted by the Examination Board.
+The Board as referred to in Sections 7.60 up to and including 7.63 of the WHW